Quotations and Allusions in

 as one of my sons has said, that leaves the world more glorious yet : A reference to a passage in The Principles

-Idealistic philosopher Francis Bradley (mentioned before with Green and
+philosopher Francis Bradley (mentioned before with Green and Bosanquet in the

-glorious, if we feel it is a show of some fuller splendour; but the sensuous curtain
+feel it is a show of some fuller splendour; but the

 Chapter